Uncovering best practices for commercialization

 Conceived from the beginning as a “think and do tank,” the IC² Institute combines its dedication to original research with its commitment to education and service.

 IC² publications include over 150 books, 135 book chapters and journal articles, 80 technical reports, and 240 working papers covering a wide range of topics, including new technology capture, technology transfer, entrepreneurship, commercialization ecosystems, economic development, and more.
 Explore our catalog.

 The mission of the Bureau of Business Research is to provide businesspeople and policymakers in Texas and throughout the world with applied economic research and data to strengthen local business environments.
 Since its founding in 1926, the BBR has developed a reputation for nonpartisan analysis of economic trends through publications, independent reports, and sponsored research.
 Recent BBR research includes:

 Fellows and Scholars

-The IC² Institute’s internal research activities are augmented by collaborative research projects with 16 Endowed Fellows, University of Texas at Austin faculty whose work is supported through the Institute; a network of nearly 200 Global Fellows throughout the world; and a rotating cast of Visiting Scholars who come to Austin to research and write in residence.
+The IC² Institute’s internal research activities are augmented by University of Texas at Austin faculty, a network of nearly 200 IC² Fellows throughout the world, and a rotating cast of Visiting Scholars who come to Austin to research and write in residence.